Beczheng/flask_e2e_project/docs/README.md

 # flask_e2e_project

 ## 1. Flask Application
 My Flask application serves as a platform for presenting information about doctors affiliated with a hospital.
 The application displays personal information such as their first name, last name, date of birth, address, phone number, and specialization.
-The data is generated using the Faker package and is stored in tables created within the MySQL Workbench database.
+The data is generated using the Faker package and is stored in tables created within the MySQL Workbench.
 In addition, my Flask backend includes an API service with a single endpoint capable of retrieving various doctor tables.

 **Flask application link:** https://beckieflaskapp.azurewebsites.net

 ## 2. Technologies Used
 - **API Service:** Backend
-- **Docker:**: Containerization
+- **Docker:** Containerization
 - **.Env:** Environment variables
 - **Flask:** Frontend and backend
 - **Github:** Version control
 - **Google OAuth:** Authorization
 - **Microsoft Azure:** Deployment
 - **MySQL Workbench:** Database via Azure
 - **Sentry.io:** Debugging and logging
 - **Tailwind:**: Frontend styling